acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-intro.rst

 at the end of the on-boarding.
 This parameter is a boolean parameter and the default value is "TRUE", users can change this value to "FALSE" if needed.
 The creation of the micro-service is still possible later, after the on-boarding, in the details model page (when you click on the model in the my model page).
-User can also on-board a licence (that must be named "licence.txt") with his model by putting the path to the licence file in the corresponding parameter of push function of the client libraries.
+User can also on-board a licence (that must be named "licence.json") with his model by putting the path to the licence file in the corresponding parameter of push function of the client libraries.

 On-Boarding By Web